 This factor makes all search engines record search activity.
-At this point, search engines (Google) take advantage of activity data which is actually part of individual privacy.
-Ordinary individuals will never know that search activities and even surfing in cyberspace are monitored and recorded by the system.
+At this point, search engines (Google) take advantage of activity data which is part of individual privacy.
+Ordinary individuals will never know that search activity and even surfing in cyberspace are monitored and recorded by the system.
 This also happens to academic users in schools.
 Students are never given information related to the use of search engines.
-There is a tendency to do more searches because students are considered to be able to do it self, so the role of the teacher is more towards giving orders for students to look for answers or information by searching.
-Including the terms and conditions for using the search engine, no explanation is given.
+There is a tendency to do more searches because students are considered to be able to do it themselves, so the teacher’s role is more towards giving orders for students to look for answers or information by searching.
+No explanation is given, including the terms and conditions for using the search engine.
 Students tend to be ignorant and do not know the details in search engines.
-They tend not to realize that every activity performed in googling is indirectly recorded by the system.
+They tend not to realize that the system indirectly recorded every activity performed in googling.
 It is also reinforced that the settings in the search engine itself are by default tailored to the needs and policies of the provider, such as indeed providing access for all processes to be fully recorded.

-The settings provided on the search engine page are not widely known by students.
+Students do not widely know the settings provided on the search engine page.
 Students tend to directly use search engines to obtain the desired information without realizing that search activities are recorded to provide a better experience in the search process.
-One of the experiences that is then used in the search is the suggestion facility (autonomous/predictive text), which is an offer given by the search engine (Google) when students want to do a search.
+One of the experiences used in the search is the suggestion facility (autonomous/predictive text), which is an offer given by the search engine (Google) when students want to search.
 This search engine prediction arises because of data processing from habits carried out in the search process.
-In this way search engines provide an effective experience, providing a way for individuals without typing in full and just clicking on the appropriate sentence.
-This process seems simple, effective and without tendencies, even though in its implementation there are other factors that make someone “fallen/forced” to choose the option that is close to the desired sentence.
+In this way, search engines provide an effective experience, providing a way for individuals without typing in total and just clicking on the appropriate sentence.
+This process seems simple, effective, and without tendencies, even though in its implementation, other factors make someone “fallen/forced” to choose the option that is close to the desired sentence.

-“I often follow predictions on Google, because it’s the same as what you want to type, it’s more energy efficient” (Ama, 2021)
+“I often follow predictions on Google because it is the same as what you want to type.
+It is more energy-efficient” (Ama, 2021)

-“Sometimes it follows what is predicted, although it’s not exactly what you want it to be, but I think it’s appropriate.
-But sometimes it’s also not especially for the specific ones, I’m afraid it doesn’t match the predictions given” (Ano, 2021)
+“Sometimes it follows what is predicted, although it is not exactly what you want it to be, I think it is appropriate.
+But sometimes it is also not, especially for the specific ones, I am afraid it does not match the predictions given” (Ano, 2021)

-The power of prediction cannot be underestimated because it spoils the user by just type key words/sentences that are sometimes long.
-Learners in the search process use more because they use it without realizing it, such as when researchers ask informants to try to find out with keywords, unconsciously informants choose predictive features because they are considered the same/according to what will be typed.
-This condition is also in line with the research of Rene Morrison (2020) which revealed that students sometimes rely on the prediction feature (given by Google) so that sometimes the keywords that have been determined independently by students are “distracted” by offers from Google and students tend to get used to it (carried away) received prediction help from Google.
+The power of prediction cannot be underestimated because it spoils the user by just typing key words/sentences that are sometimes long.
+Learners in the search process use more because they use it without realizing it, such as when researchers ask informants to try to find out with keywords, unconsciously, informants choose predictive features.
+After all, they are considered the exact/according to what will be typed.
+This condition is also in line with the research of Rene Morrison (2020), which revealed that students sometimes rely on the prediction feature (given by Google) so that sometimes the keywords that have been determined independently by students are “distracted” by offers from Google and students tend to get used to it (carried away) received prediction help from Google.
 This means that students ignore relevant keywords by directly agreeing to autocorrect and continuing to search according to what Google suggests.
-Giving approval and following search engine suggestions sometimes gives different results.
+Approving and following search engine suggestions sometimes give different results.